Have A Lawyer Before Speaking To Police

-According to the latest report of the Collin County Criminal Justice Plan, the Collin County Child Advocacy Center referred a total of 543 cases of child sexual assault between 2005 and 2007 to the Collin County DA Crimes Against Children Unit for prosecution.
+According to the latest report of the Collin County Criminal Justice Plan, the Children’s Advocacy Center of Collin County referred a total of 543 cases of child sexual assault between 2005 and 2007 to the Collin County DA Crimes Against Children Unit for prosecution.
 Of these, 125 were no-billed by the grand jury.
-Of the total case dispositions for Collin County during these three years, 254 cases ended up with guilty verdicts and 104 cases were dismissed, ended in a not guilty verdict or declared a mistrial.
+Of the total case dispositions for Collin County during these three years, 254 cases ended up with guilty verdicts and 104 cases were dismissed, ended in a not-guilty verdict or declared a mistrial.
 (See page 9, Collin County Criminal Justice Plan).

-As these numbers demonstrate, approximately 25 percent to 35 percent of allegations of child sexual assault get dismissed at either the grand jury stage or trial stage.
+As these numbers demonstrate, approximately 25% to 35% of allegations of child sexual assault get dismissed at either the grand jury stage or trial stage.
 In each of these cases, an individual had to endure the embarrassment and humiliation of being investigated, charged, arrested and prosecuted for serious offenses.

 Young children very often live in a world of mixed reality and fantasy.
 Whenever parents, siblings, relatives or adult caretakers are accused of sexually molesting a young child, an assortment of child abuse experts, police detectives, county social workers, pediatric doctors and nurses swoop in and basically take over and can unintentionally mold the conscious mind of the allegedly abused child.

 First, the child is subjected to a frightening and confusing physical examination by doctors and nurses from the sex assault division of the local county or police jurisdiction.
-Often a SANE (Sexual Assault Nurse Examiner) examination is performed on the child victim at a local hospital.
-This comprehensive examination of the child — including the pubic region — is documented to gather evidence and determine if a sexual assault has occurred.
+Often a Sexual Assault Nurse Examiner (SANE) examination is performed on the child victim at a local hospital.
+This comprehensive examination of the child – including the pubic region – is documented to gather evidence and determine if a sexual assault has occurred.

 Suggestive questioning often begins here, when doctors and nurses ask the child if the suspected abuser has used fingers, tongue or penis to violate the child’s physical integrity.
 Programming the child begins here.

-Next, social workers from CPS (Child Protective Services) march the child into make-believe play rooms and ask the child questions using anatomically correct doll figures.
+Next, social workers from Child Protective Services (CPS) march the child into make-believe playrooms and ask the child questions using anatomically correct doll figures.

 No greater danger of false allegations of child sexual abuse exists than when social workers ask questions that direct the child to give the desired answer, using the naked doll figures to drive home the specific abuse.
 I have reviewed many of these “interrogations” of children.
 They are often ripe with problems and inaccurate interview techniques.

-The Collin County Child Advocacy Center performed over 2,100 of these forensic interviews from 2005 to 2007.
+The Children’s Advocacy Center of Collin County performed over 2,100 of these forensic interviews from 2005 to 2007.
 These are all situations where there is a reason to believe that sexual abuse or an injury to a child has occurred.
 (See page 11, Collin County Criminal Justice Plan).
-I use former Child Advocacy employees and interviewers to review these interviews for problems and mistakes, to further help in the defense of these types of charges.
+I use former child advocacy employees and interviewers to review these interviews for problems and mistakes to further help in the defense of these types of charges.

 Sometimes, the detective assigned to the case will attempt to interview the defendant prior to being arrested or after the arrest has already been made.
 Many times, they will offer to let you “tell your side of the story” or they suggest, “this is your last chance to help yourself.”
 All of these interview techniques are designed for one thing and one thing only: to get you to confess to the allegations against you.
 Never speak to a detective or investigator in one of these situations without an attorney.